Jessicaagnesiat/ecommerce-customer-behavior-analysis/README.md

 Customer retention declined sharply after the first month.

-Although repeat customers generated higher revenue than one-time buyers, long-term retention remained weak.
+Although repeat customers generated higher revenue than one time buyers, long term retention remained weak.

 This indicates that the business relies heavily on short-term purchases rather than sustainable customer loyalty.